FAQ - Pet Dental Care

 • Relieve your pet's pain

-Good news: Pets adapt very well to tooth loss.
-Many continue to eat normally even after extracting several teeth.
-Their quality of life generally improves significantly once the pain is eliminated.
+Good news: Pets adapt remarkably well to tooth loss.
+Many continue eating normally even after multiple extractions.
+Their quality of life typically improves significantly once the pain is gone.

 Wait times vary depending on the time of year: